-Research studies shows more benefits of nursing a baby to sleep than mere sucking and cuddling.
-A research study published in 2009 showed that breastmilk produced in the evening and over the course of the night contains higher level of nucleotides that are associated with sleep in contrast to milk produced in the morning which has stimulating effect (12).
+Research studies show more benefits of nursing a baby to sleep than mere sucking and cuddling.
+A research study published in 2009 showed that breastmilk produced in the evening and throughout the night contains a higher level of nucleotides that are associated with sleep in contrast to milk produced in the morning which has a stimulating effect (12).

-However, there are downside to nursing a baby to sleep on long run.
+However, there is a downside to nursing a baby to sleep in long run.
 If you keep nursing your baby to sleep every night, he might start associating feeding with falling asleep.
-Which means that your baby will want to nurse every time in order to fall asleep as he doesn’t know any other way of falling a sleep.
+This means that your baby will want to nurse every time to fall asleep as he doesn’t know any other way of falling asleep.
 They will also want to nurse when they wake up between sleep cycle.

-This sleep association with feeding continue even when they are toddlers and as they grow older, it becomes increasingly hard to break this association.
+This sleep association with feeding continues even when they are toddlers and as they grow older, it becomes increasingly hard to break this association.

 So, sleep researchers do not recommend nursing a baby to sleep.
 They recommend that babies be put in their bassinet or crib when they are drowsy but awake.

-Research also support this claim.
+Research also supports this claim.
 When babies are put to bed awake, they are more likely to self-soothe when they wake up between sleep cycle (13).

 How to Help Newborn to Sleep without Nursing and Feeding?

-When I wanted to wean my baby from needing to breastfeed to sleep after first 4 weeks, it took a lot of time and there was lot of crying involved.
+When I wanted to wean my baby from needing to breastfeed to sleep after the first 4 weeks, it took a lot of time and there was a lot of crying involved.

 I wish I had known the fundamental of infant sleep and affordable newborn sleep training when I bought my first one home from the hospital.
 It would have made a huge difference in those earlier days when you are sleep deprived the most.

-You might me thinking, sleep training does not employ until baby is 5 months old.
-You are right, but you can always start healthier sleep habit from day one.
+You might be thinking, sleep training does not employ until the baby is 5 months old.
+You are right, but you can always start a healthier sleep habit from day one.
 It will help baby sleep for longer stretches and teach them how to self-soothe when they wake briefly between sleep cycles.

 Taking care of newborn can mentally and physically exhaust parents.
 Parents are most sleep deprived during first 12 weeks after birth of their babies.
 When you are struggling to cope with newborn sleep patterns, you start ignoring yourself.
 But that is not wise thing to do.